Changing the Default CFM Logic

 An overridden contribution or withdrawal is evident by the yellow background of the cell and the small "x" in the cell.
 Here is an initial example where overrides have been entered to make RRSP and TFSA contributions until retirement and RRSP withdrawals have been specified in retirement.

-In the years where John is still working, he plans to save $2,400 to his RRSP and $6,000 to his TFSA annually.
-These contributions have been entered manually, as indicated by the yellow highlighting under each account's Contribution column.
+In the years when John is still working, he plans to save $12,000 to his RRSP and $3,000 to his TFSA annually.
+These contributions have been entered manually, as indicated by the yellow highlighting under each account's Contribution (Withdrawal) column.

-Age 65 is the CFM Start Age, and it is at this point where the cash flow management default logic starts.
-The default withdrawals come first from the Non-registered assets, then TFSA, then RRSP.
-A contribution override of -$12,000 per year has been entered for the RRSP account which forces a $12,000 withdrawal.
-The remaining after-tax cash is automatically withdrawn from the Non-registered account to reach the $54,000 spending target.
+Age 65 is the CFM Start Age, and it is at this point that the Default CFM logic starts.
+The default withdrawals come first from the Non-Registered assets, then TFSA, then RRSP.
+A contribution override of -$20,000 per year has been entered for the RRSP account forcing a $20,000 withdrawal.
+The remaining after-tax cash is automatically withdrawn from the Non-Registered account to reach the $54,000 Base Expenses (real dollar) value.

 You can also use overrides to block automatic contributions and withdrawals from a specific account.
-For example, to stop Snap from withdrawing from the Non-registered account, we have entered a $0 override here.
-Snap bypasses that account and takes withdrawals from the next available asset type, the TFSA, and then the RRSP once the TFSA is depleted.
+For example, to stop Snap from withdrawing from a specific Non-Registered account, we have entered a $0 override here until the second non-registered account has been depleted.
+Snap bypasses that account and takes withdrawals from the next available asset types, the other Non-Registered account, and then from the TFSA.

-To create an override, simply click on the value under the Contribution column for the asset and enter the contribution details in the pop-up window.
-Enter the Contribution amount (a negative value for a withdrawal), select Copy down until age, and click the blue checkmark.
+To create an override, click the value under the Contribution (Withdrawal) column for the asset and enter the details in the pop-up window.
+Enter the Amount (positive for contributions and negative for withdrawals), select Copy down until age, and click the blue checkmark.
 Then run the scenario to update the projections.

 Still need help?
 Contact Us Contact Us